madzongwekudzanai/solutions_repo/docs/1 Physics/2 Gravity/Problem_3.md

 To simulate the trajectory of a payload under the influence of Earth’s gravity, we use numerical methods, particularly **Runge-Kutta** and **adaptive solvers** to solve the equations of motion.

-Below is an extended version of the code with multiple scenarios and further mathematical computations. <a href="https://colab.research.google.com/drive/1Ednr7-CPkA0YtiMMcqQB_HHBQg6yCsmH#scrollTo=EL_sji7HhYQI" target="_blank">Learn more.</a>
+Below is an extended version of the code with multiple scenarios and further mathematical computations.
+[Learn more here](https://colab.research.google.com/drive/1Ednr7-CPkA0YtiMMcqQB_HHBQg6yCsmH#scrollTo=EL_sji7HhYQI).

 ![Payload Trajectory](payload_trajectory.png)